Manufacture Your Day by KNOWING THAT YOU DON’T NEED A TITLE TO BE A LEADER

 It is never about the title.
 The title gives only authority.
 That’s it.
 Simply ask yourself: “Would people truly follow my lead if I wouldn’t have a title?”

-Leadership is about having a good character and being able to look into the mirror when you go to bed in the evening.
-It is character building when you have to deal with situations that test your patience, courage and endurance over and over again.
+Leadership is about having a good character and being able to look in the mirror when you go to bed in the evening.
+It is character-building when you have to deal with situations that test your patience, courage and endurance over and over again.

-Here are a few simple way to demonstrate leadership:
+Here are a few simple ways to demonstrate leadership:

 - Say “hello, please and thank you.”